-- 1. Academic theory exams: Students must receive a grade of 70% or higher on each assigned theory exam.
+- Academic theory exams: Students must receive a grade of 70% or higher on each assigned theory exam.
 Exams are completed at the conclusion of each online theory module.
 Depending on the length of the distance education module, theory exams will occur weekly or bi-monthly.
 The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
 Core written and practical skills evaluation: Students who attend the Core at the beginning of their education.
 The clock hours for Core vary based on the program.
 During this time the student must maintain a cumulative attendance of 80%, evaluated monthly, and pass their academic exams, both written and practical with a 70% or higher.
 If the students monthly progress report demonstrates the students attendance percentage is below 80% and below 70% with their academics, the student may be dropped from the program and asked to re-enroll in the next class start date. - 3.
 Midterm written and practical: Students must receive a grade of 70% or higher on all final exams.
 These exams must be completed within the school facility and cannot be taken through distance education. - 4.
 Final written and practical: The written exam covers an overview of all theory instruction, California state law, and other items covered on the state esthetics exam.
 Students must receive a grade of 70% or higher on all final exams.
-These exams must be completed within the school facility and cannot be taken through distance education. - 5.
-Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
-All assigned practical skill assessments must be completed in order to complete the program.
+These exams must be completed within the school facility and cannot be taken through distance education.

-6. Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
+- 5. Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program. - 6.
+Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
 These are based on performance and must be completed on-campus each month.
 The distance education assessment will focus on the distance education subjects covered during that time period.
 Students must receive a grade of 70% or higher on each distance education written assessment and each practical skill assessment.
-Only students enrolled in the distance education program are required to complete these assessments.
+Only students enrolled in the distance education program are required to complete these assessments. - 7.
+Distance education assignments: The institution will respond to student's submission of lessons, projects and or evaluations the next business day.

-ESTHETICS 2024 START DATES
+ESTHETICS 2025 START DATES

-Esthetics FT DAY SCHOOL: January 2, February 27, April 23, June 18, August 20, October 15, December 3 PT DAY SCHOOL : February 26, June 3, September 9, December 9 NIGHT SCHOOL: February 26, June 3, September 9, December 9
+Esthetics FT DAY SCHOOL: February 4, April 8, June 10, August 12, October 14, December 16 NIGHT SCHOOL: March 3, May 27, August 18, November 3